THINGS

 Wood, Glue and Finish

-When I build things from wood, I almost exclusively use poplar, the poor person’s “hardwood.”
+WHEN I BUILD THINGS from wood, sometimes I use pine, but generally, I choose poplar, the poor person’s “hardwood.”
 It barely qualifies as hardwood, as its hardness is closer to good pine than oak or even maple.
 But it’s dimensionally stable, easy to work with and less expensive than true hardwoods like maple or oak.
 Strangely, it doesn’t come from an actual poplar species, but rather from something called the tulip tree (Liriodendron Tulipifera).

 Mostly used for painting grade construction, I like to leave the grain exposed in my projects because of the different variations of color that poplar can exhibit.
 Mineral staining within the tree can result in varigated grain with streaks of green, purple, black and other colors.